Haidra-Org/AI-Horde/index.md

 # KoboldAI Horde

-This is a crowdsource distributed cluster of [KoboldAI clients](https://github.com/KoboldAI/KoboldAI-Client).
+This is a crowdsourced distributed cluster of [KoboldAI clients](https://github.com/KoboldAI/KoboldAI-Client).
 You can download the client and use it to experience stories similar to AI-Dungeon for free.
 If you like this service, consider joining the horde yourself!

 You can find the source and documentation for [KoboldAI Horde](https://github.com/db0/KoboldAI-Horde) in github.